HackRVA/badge2024/BADGE-APP-HOWTO.md

 The API for badge-apps to deal with buttons and rotary encoders is defined in [source/hal/button.h](https://github.com/HackRVA/badge2023/blob/main/source/hal/button.h)

-There is an enumerated type defining a value for each button:
+There is an enumerated type defining a value for each button in source/hal/button.h:
 ```

 	typedef enum {